Encourage FUNIX

 2025-12-14 16:23:38.691835827 [2025-12-14 16:23:38] frigate.comms.dispatcher INFO : Setting ptz command to OnvifCommandEnum.stop for Camera-est

-Add a Let's Encrypt certificate
+Add a Let's Encrypt certificat

 By default, Frigate generates a self-signed certificate to use port 8971, which triggers a security warning in the browser.
 In Firefox , you can accept the risk to access it.
 But this isn't ideal, especially if you're accessing Frigate from the internet.
 In the configuration presented here, we'll use Apache, not Nginx as is often suggested.
 For Let's Encrypt configuration with Apache, see this page.